ADIMAY by ADITI MAYER explores the intersections between

 ADITI MAYER is a sustainable fashion blogger, photojournalist, labor rights activist, and frequent speaker on topics of social and environmental justice.
 Her work looks at fashion and culture through a lens of intersectionality and decolonization.

 In 2014, Aditi had her start in the sustainable fashion movement after learning about the Rana Plaza Factory Collapse.
 Seeing the fashion industry’s disproportionate on people of color globally, Aditi looked to understand the historical and sociopolitical underpinnings that allow the fashion industry to function in a colonial manner, rooted in exploitation and extraction of both labor and the natural environment.

-She also serves on the council of Intersectional Environmentalist, and will be spending 2021 as a National Geographic Digital Storytelling Fellow, spending one year documenting the social and environmental impacts of India’s fashion supply chain.
+Alongside these endeavors, she serves on the council of Intersectional Environmentalist and State of Fashion.
+Aditi will be spending 2022 as a National Geographic Digital Storytelling Fellow, spending one year documenting the social and environmental impacts of India’s fashion supply chain.

 Alongside the ADIMAY platform, Aditi works as a model and creative consultant, living up to her mission of pushing a socially conscious & sustainable slant in all her endeavors.